 - The tissue directly under your skin becomes swollen or puffy, especially in your legs or arms

-- Skin that retains a dimple (pits), after being pressed for several seconds
+- Skin that retains a dimple or a pit after being pressed for several seconds

 - Larger abdominal size